med-aziz-guennichi/odyssey/packages/ui/README.md

 # @repo/ui

-Reusable UI components for the React Starter Kit monorepo.
+Reusable UI components for the ODYSSEY monorepo.
 Built with React 19, TypeScript, and Tailwind CSS because we believe in using components that actually work.

 ## What's Inside?